-At its heart, the film is about appreciating what you have, taking control of the things you can change, and letting go of the things you can’t.
-When Bill Murray’s character Phil tries to use his knowledge of the day to trick people into thinking he has changed from the shallow character he starts out as, it backfires.
-It’s only when he changes his own outlook and finds something in his life that makes him happy (in this case, learning piano and helping the citizens of Punxsutawney) that he finds some joy in each relived day.
-And of course, wins the girl (hey, it was the nineties!).
+Groundhog Day teaches us the value of appreciating what you have, taking control of the things you can change, and learning to accept the things you can’t.
+Murray’s character tries to use his knowledge of the day to trick people into thinking he has changed his shallow ways, but it always backfires.
+It’s only when he changes his own outlook on life and discovers what makes him happy (playing piano, learning French, and doing good deeds for others) that he is able to find some joy in each relived day.
+And of course, he wins the girl (hey, it was the nineties!).

 Go back to our newsroom to read more stories.